christophmschaefer/miluphcuda/README.md

 4. sudo make install

 **HDF5**
 If you want to use HDF5 for input and/or output files, install `libhdf5` and `libhdf5-dev`.
+The necessary switch in `parameter.h` is ` HDF5IO`.

 ## Usage

 The basic usage philosophy for miluphcuda is:

-* Basic simulation-wide settings, mainly for the material model and numerics, are specified in `parameter.h` at compile-time.
+* Basic simulation-wide settings, mainly for the material model and numerics, are specified in `include/parameter.h` at compile-time.
   See comments there for details.
 * Material-specific parameters, mainly for the material model and equation of state, are set in a material config file (typically `material.cfg`) and processed at run-time.